On the index of minimal 2-tori in the 4-sphere: Minimal tori in

 \section{Minimal tori in $S^n$}

-In this section we focus on surfaces of genus $1$.
-The main reason is that $\Omega$ defines two global sections on the torus which we can use to construct test sections; if the genus is greater than $1$, then $\Omega$ is not globally defined on the surface $M$.
+In this section we focus on a surface $M$ of genus $1$, so that $\Omega$ defines two {\em global} sections of the normal bundle $\NM$, which we can use to construct test sections.
+If the genus were greater than~$1$, then $\Omega$ might not be globally defined on $M$.